MartijnReeuwijk/Dnd-API-Chat/README.md

   - after that you that i do a new call on the newly gotten `url` and get the data you actually need.
   `"_id":"5bce91f95b7768e7920184d6","index":1,"name":"Acid Arrow","desc":["A shimmering green arrow streaks toward a target within range and bursts in a spray of acid.
 Make a ranged spell attack against the target.
 On a hit, the target takes 4d4 acid damage immediately and 2d4 acid damage at the end of its next turn.
 On a miss, the arrow splashes the target with acid for half as much of the initial damage and no damage at the end of its next turn."],"higher_level":["When you cast this spell using a spell slot of 3rd level or higher, the damage (both initial and later) increases by 1d4 for each slot level above 2nd."],"page":"phb 259","range":"90 feet","components":["V","S","M"],"material":"Powdered rhubarb leaf and an adderâ€™s stomach.","ritual":"no","duration":"Instantaneous","concentration":"no","casting_time":"1 action","level":2,"school":{"name":"Evocation","url":"http://www.dnd5eapi.co/api/magic-schools/5"},"classes":[{"url":"http://www.dnd5eapi.co/api/classes/12","name":"Wizard"}],"subclasses":[{"url":"http://www.dnd5eapi.co/api/subclasses/2","name":"Lore"},{"url":"http://www.dnd5eapi.co/api/subclasses/4","name":"Land"}],"url":"http://www.dnd5eapi.co/api/spells/1"`

-after getting this data i only send `desc` to the end user.
+As you can see this is a huge mess of data and i dont want to overwhelm the players with useless data.
+So i do a cleaning function that will work for both the summoned monsters and the spells so the server only need to do one function

 ## Npm request
 With the use of npm request (works as a fetch) i request the data from the API.